sciactive/pnotify/README.md

 * Stacks are independent of each other, so a stack doesn't know and doesn't care if it overlaps (and blocks) another stack.
 * Stack objects are used and manipulated by PNotify, and therefore, should be a variable when passed.

-> :warning: Calling something like `PNotify.alert({text: 'notice', stack: {dir1: 'down', firstpos1: 25}});` may not do what you want.
+> :warning: Calling something like `alert({text: 'notice', stack: {dir1: 'down', firstpos1: 25}});` may not do what you want.
 It will create a notice, but that notice will be in its own stack and will overlap other notices.

 ## Example Stack